yutaozhou/SME/docs/usage/atmosphere.rst

 uses the LFS (See :ref:`lfs`) to fetch only the required model atmosphere when run.

+If you want to provide your own model atmosphere file, it should be present in `~/.sme/atmospheres/`.

 Each atmosphere model file describes a grid of models, on which we then linearly interpolate to the desired stellar parameters.
 Sometimes we dare extrapolate from this grid as well, but in that case,